 2016 Lyman Farm celebrates its 275th Anniversary.

 If you know someone who is interested in learning the game, “Grow the Game Day” is perfect for them!
 It’s fun for the whole family!
-The UCONN Men's Golf team will host a clinic, plus more free clinics throughout the day and free greens fees all day long!
+Free greens fees and free range from 10-2 and free clinics throughout the day!

 Kids will love decorating a delicious fresh-baked cake, just for Mom!
 This hands-on workshop takes place in the Apple Barrel.
 All decorating materials are provided, including tons of frosting, special candies, and a delicious pre-made cake.
 Bring your camera!